GlobalBoost/ord-globalboost/docs/src/faq.md

 ### RGB and Taro assets?

-RGB and Taro are both second-layer asset protocols built on Bitcoin.
+RGB and Taro are both second-layer asset protocols built on GlobalBoost.
 Compared to inscriptions, they are much more complicated, but much more featureful.

 Ordinal theory has been designed from the ground up for digital artifacts,